appdev-lessons/helper-methods-part-3/content.md

 If we think of rendering partials as _calling methods that return HTML_, then the `:locals` option is how we pass in arguments to those methods.
 This allows us to create powerful, reusable HTML components.

 The arguments that we pass with the option `:locals` take the form of a hash with key/value pairs.
-The keys correspond to the name of the variables in the the partial, and the value is whatever we want the variable to be.
+The keys correspond to the name of the variables in the partial, and the value is whatever we want the variable to be.

-We're finally at the point where we can move our form into a partial to reuse on the `new` and `edit` pages!
+We're finally at the point where we can move our form into a partial to reuse it on the `new` and `edit` pages!

 Make a new file in `app/views/movies/` called `_form.html.erb`, and cut-paste the content of our form there (changing all of the `@movie` instance variables to just local variables called `movie`):